tylim88/styled-break/README.md

 It takes `xs` **min** width and `xs` **max** width.

+### default

+if the breakpoint doesn't exist, such as appending `_randomZT2t2`, there would be no 2nd media query, which mean, it has only `min` media query.

 ### Without Media Query

 `styledCss` can also be just pure string without any breakpoint needed, which mean the style is applied without any media query.